John-Fries-J/JohnDiscordBot/README.md

-# currently having issues with the imports which is causing the bot not to work
+# Changed the project to help moderate discord.gg/musx
-# need to go through and change all current commands to slash commands
+# Will be activly working on this